Torus actions on Alexandrov 4-spaces: Construction of an Alexandrov metric

 \section{Construction of an Alexandrov metric}

 We have so far showed that two closed, oriented Alexandrov $4$-spaces with an effective and isometric $T^2$-action which have the same set of invariants must be equivariantly homeomorphic.
-To complete the equivariant classification we now must show that given an arbitrary set of invariants as in \eqref{EQ:INVARIANTS} there exists a closed orientable Alexandrov $4$-space $X$ and an effective and isometric $T^2$-action on $X$ which has precisely this set of invariants.
+To complete the equivariant classification we show that given an arbitrary set of invariants as in \eqref{EQ:INVARIANTS}, there exists a closed orientable Alexandrov $4$-space $X$ and an effective and isometric $T^2$-action on $X$ which has precisely this set of invariants.
 More precisely, we assume that we are given a compact $2$-dimensional topological manifold endowed with a set of invariants as in Section~\ref{S_Equivariant classification}.
-We then construct, using \cite[Proposition~4.5]{HaSa}, a smooth orbifold with a smooth $\soso$-action giving rise to the same weighted orbit space.
-Then we can construct an invariant Riemannian orbifold metric with curvature bounded below.
-We now carry out the details.
+Then using a result of Haefliger and Salem we construct a smooth orbifold with a smooth $\soso$-action giving rise to the given weighted orbit space.
+From this we construct an invariant Riemannian orbifold metric with curvature bounded below.

+Since it is a central tool in this section, for the sake of completeness, we recall the result of Haefliger and Salem.